Advice on dealing with doorstep callers

 It may help to use a 'We Do Not Buy at this Door' sticker, available at Operation Lockout events.

 Detailed advice is given on both Age UK and Citizens Advice websites.
-The Office of Fair Trading is also running a doorstep selling campaign.

 - Use a door chain and spy hole (but remember to only use the door chain when you answer the door) and keep your back door locked